giftilicious/README-Generator/assets/README.md

   * [Tests](#Tests)
   * [Questions](#Questions)
   ## Installation
-  You have to run it.
+  There are no instructions to install.
   ## Usage
-  There is none.
+  None.
   ## License
     MIT
   ## Contributing
-  Anyone can contribute.
+  Contribution however you like; just don't copy.
   ## Tests
-  run test
+  run weather
   ## Questions
-  If you have any questions about the repo, open an issue or contact me directly at repo@repo.com.
-You can find more of my work at Repogal.
+  If you have any questions about the repo, open an issue or contact me directly at tbell@email.com.
+You can find more of my work at [tinkerbell](https://github.com/tinkerbell).